A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on other security enablers in B5G

 \subsubsection{Data obfuscation}

-Data obfuscation refers to changing the data communicated in the network to confuse the counterparties trying to intercept the data.
+Data obfuscation is expected to be used with B5G services to maintain the privacy of systems \cite{pan2021differential, wan2022privacy}.
+It refers to changing the data communicated in the network to confuse the counterparties trying to intercept the data.
 It can be done on either input data for the XAI method.
-In the current literature, there are additive \cite{liu2005random} and multiplicative \cite{xu2019lightweight} perturbation-based obfuscation methods.
-Popular techniques such as \gls{DP} falls under additive perturbation-based obfuscation.
-The use of DP can be seen widely in the literature on privacy-preserving ML.
-Nevertheless, one can argue that it could be more helpful at the decision stage rather than the output stage since a particular explanation should be quickly understandable to human users (Similar to \cite{gilad2016cryptonets}).
+The current literature includes additive \cite{liu2005random} and multiplicative \cite{xu2019lightweight} perturbation-based obfuscation methods.
+Popular techniques such as \gls{DP} fall under additive perturbation-based obfuscation.
+The use of DP in wireless data transfer mainly occurs on the perception layers extending up to the service layer.
+In use cases such as Smart Health and Industry 5.0 in the B5G era, data in all stages of the life cycle have to be secured with one or more forms of obfuscation due to their critical and sensitive nature.
+Nevertheless, one can argue that it could be more helpful at the decision stage than the output stage since a particular explanation should be quickly understandable to human users (Similar to \cite{gilad2016cryptonets}).
 In a model trained with obfuscated data, the explanations must compensate for the obfuscation and reflect only the contribution of the data to the outcome.
-Perturbation from obfuscated data can get augmented by the perturbation-based XAI methods.
-This incident could lead to false explanations causing false security alerts. other option would be carry out deobfuscation before applying pre-model XAI .
+The perturbation-based XAI methods can further obfuscate perturbation from obfuscated data.
+This incident could lead to false explanations and false security alerts.
+Another option would be to carry out deobfuscation before applying pre-model XAI.
 It can expose the pipeline to leaks if not done correctly.
-Current research is minimal to make a concrete claim on this scenario.
+Current research is minimal in making a concrete claim on this scenario.